TikMu/tikmu/documentation/live-server.md

 branch is showed.
 To request branches other than 'master', it is necessary to send with all requests a `X-Dev-Branch` header set to the desired branch name.

+It's also possible to request tags (instead of branches) and to avoid ambiguity by supplying the `X-Dev-Ref` header with a `$refType/$refName` string (example:
+`heads/master` or `tags/alpha`).
+Note: specifying a ref supersedes specifying a branch.

 To manipulate the request headers in your browser it's probably more convenient to use a specialized extension; on Firefox we have been using [Modify Headers].